jasenjackson/SRApD/README.md

 # SRApD - Sequence Read Archive Project Downloader
-## Efficiently Download and convert projects from SRA browser
+## Efficiently Download and convert projects from SRA browser *Requires sratoolkit
-## *Requires sratoolkit

-Instructions:

-Step 1: Download Accession List
+### Step 1: Download Accession List

 To download the project, you'll have to download a text file that contains a list of accession numbers.
 Each accession number links to an individual SRA file.
 Identify the SRA project ID number and copy it to your clipboard.
 The ID should be in the form “SRPxxxxxx”, where “xxxxxx” represents your unique project ID.